AddictedCS/soundfingerprinting/README.md

 ## Documentation

 Below code snippet shows how to extract acoustic fingerprints from an audio file and later use them as identifiers to recognize unknown audio query.
 These _sub-fingerprints_ (or _fingerprints_, 2 terms are used interchangeably) will be stored in a configurable backend.
-The interfaces for fingerprinting and querying audio files are implemented as [Fluent Interfaces](http://martinfowler.com/bliki/FluentInterface.html) using [Builder](http://en.wikipedia.org/wiki/Builder_pattern) and [Command](http://en.wikipedia.org/wiki/Command_pattern) patterns.
+The interfaces for fingerprinting and querying audio files are implemented as [Fluent Interfaces](http://martinfowler.com/bliki/FluentInterface.html).

 ```csharp
 private readonly IModelService modelService = new InMemoryModelService(); // store fingerprints in RAM
 private readonly IAudioService audioService = new NAudioService(); // use NAudio audio processing library